commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

         - [passing down closures that evaluate to components](https://swiftwithmajid.com/2019/11/06/the-power-of-closures-in-swiftui/)
         - [overridable blocks](https://mustache.github.io/mustache.5.html#Blocks)
 - Components have **[high locality of behavior](https://github.com/gordonbrander/generative-ui-playbook?tab=readme-ov-file#llms-work-best-with-high-locality)**
+- Components are relatively **small**
+    - LLMs will have higher accuracy generating small islands of interactivity vs whole apps
+    - Small composable components are easier to understand and debug
 - UI **templates** are **pure functions of state**
     - Templates take inputs, and output a UI tree and events
     - Templates produce a UI tree that is easy for the runtime to analyze and sanitize (probably a VDOM, probably not raw DOM).
+- Components are renderable to web
-- Components can be rendered on the web platform
+    - Other platforms may be supported in future, but web platform is primary

 Soft goals: